 The show was great, the food cooked to perfection and the staff super kind and friendly in the most professional way.

-They knew it was my birthday from the reservation and they made me feel special every second during the evening without being overwhelming.
+They knew it was my birthday from the reservation and they made me feel special every second during the evening without being overwhelmed.

-After the bill, the waiter also asked secretly to Nic to wait before leaving and than the chef and the staff made us a surprise coming at the table with a slice of chocolate cake and strawberries singing Happy Birthday first in english and then in Japanese, which was very sweet.
+After the bill, the waiter also secretly asked Nic to wait before leaving and then the chef and the staff made us a surprise coming at the table with a slice of chocolate cake and strawberries singing Happy Birthday first in English and then in Japanese, which was very sweet.

 I loved the fact that they looked genuinely happy and having fun with us and I really appreciated the kind gesture.

 What I didn't like this month:

 Eat out help out: